 Embraced by Social Media Platforms

 Mobile traffic made up 52% of global internet traffic in the second quarter of 2018.
-This data shows that the way we access content is changing, and so the companies that rely on content (like social media platforms) should change too.
+This data shows that the way we access to content is changing, and so the companies that rely on content (like social media platforms) should change too.

 The majority of social media networks that we’re familiar with started as websites where you can interact with each other, e.g Twitter and Facebook.
 Nowadays, those popular social media are available, and even more enjoyable, in our smartphones.